Involving suppliers in the Group’s CSR approach

 Michelin North America, Inc. is committed to using diverse suppliers and small businesses: smalls disadvantaged businesses, small businesses owned by veterans or service disabled veterans, companies located in disadvantaged areas, minority owned businesses, and women owned businesses.
 These companies are a vital segment of the economy and help give us a competitive advantage in the market.

 A training module on Sustainable Purchasing was specifically created for Purchasing staff.
 This training is required for all buyers and technical specialists.
-In 2015, all purchasing staff in geographic zones received the training, as did more than 95% of headquarters staff.
+Since 2011, 502 people of the purchasing teams worldwide have completed this specific training program.

 You want to know more about sustainable Purchasing

 Discover our other themes